deepak/learn-java/QUESTIONS.md

-40. is there a list of all the possible generic invocations or something like `http://cdecl.org in c++` not sure how complex the java ones can go though
+40. is there a list of all the possible generic invocations or something like `http://cdecl.org in c++` not sure how complex the java ones can become though

+41. why does Java have the rule about one public class per file  ? class-loading ? there can be a different non-public class inside the same file though

+    ```java
+    # foo.java file

+    public class Foo {
+    }

+    class FooHelper {
+    }
+    ```